gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 &nbsp;

-## Getting started
+## Getting Started

-The smart commit processing is **active by default** and can be enabled/disabled via the following access locations:
+Smart commit processing is **active by default** and can be enabled/disabled via the following locations:

 *   Manage repositories page ➜ ![](/wp-content/uploads/actions-icon.png) Actions ➜ Edit repository ➜ **Feature settings**.
 *   Manage repositories page ➜ click a repository to open its **Feature Settings** page.